How to Build a Strong Landlord-Property Manager Relationship in DC, Virginia & Maryland

 3. Set Realistic Expectations

-Prior to finalizing an agreement, inquire about the company's operational processes and internal systems.
-Ask questions such as:
+Before finalizing an agreement, ask about the company’s operational processes:

-• Does the company handle bill payments and maintain detailed financial records to ease tax preparation and deduction claims?
+• Do they handle bill payments and maintain detailed financial records for tax preparation?

-If any of the responses cause discomfort or raise red flags, continue your search.
-Trust is a pivotal element in this relationship, and without it, the association could prove challenging.
+If any responses raise concerns, continue your search.
+Trust is a pivotal element in this relationship, and without it, the association will prove difficult.

 4. Trust in the Established Process

-After selecting a competent management company and ensuring you comprehend their operational systems and agreement terms, it's time to trust the process.
-A reliable manager will keep you informed with detailed monthly reports and will notify you about any crucial issues.
+After selecting a management company and understanding their systems and agreement terms, trust the process.
+A reliable manager will keep you informed with detailed monthly reports and flag any significant issues as they arise.

 5. Prepare for Unforeseeable Risks